 They are also known as food and scrap scavengers, which means that they can be quite easily baited or lured by the right scents or meat baits.
 Hunters who know what to use shouldn’t have too hard of a time creating some attention.

 Will A Coyote Attack A Human?

 Coyotes will not see humans as potential prey or potential food.
-Their usual prey targets are much smaller animals like mice, rabbits and moles.
+Their usual prey targets are much smaller animals like mice, rabbits, and moles.
 With this being said, like many other animals, coyotes will in some cases chase something that tries to run from them.

 If you happen to find yourself in a confrontation with a coyote, stand your ground and make yourself big.
-Wave your arms, make lots of loud noise and if possible throw objects near the coyote to scare it away.
+Wave your arms, make lots of loud noise, and if possible throw objects near the coyote to scare it away.

 If coyotes have been fed by a human and associate them with feeding, they may get somewhat demandingly aggressive and end up nipping and biting at the human in question.
-It is generally advised to simply not feed any coyotes in order to avoid any potential dangerous situations.
+It is generally advised to simply not feed any coyotes in order to avoid any potentially dangerous situations.

 Why Is Coyote Mating Season Dangerous?

 The coyote mating season is considered to be dangerous for small dogs and other smaller pets.
 During mating season, male coyotes become more aggressive and have been known to attack pets that have been left outside, even for a few minutes.
 There have even been reports of coyotes jumping over fences to attack pets on the other side.

 Coyotes are intelligent and will pick up on routines and patterns in behavior.
 If they set their sites on something for an attack, they will observe and wait for the right time to pounce.
 Always walk your dog with a leash and don’t let any cats outside wander during coyote mating seasons.